-Common Mistakes Made During Front End System Design Interviews
+Common Mistakes to Avoid for Front End System Design Interviews

 Unlike coding interviews which are much more common and you can somewhat practice/simulate interview conditions, it is much harder to practice for system design interviews.